CMSgov/ab2d-website/_pages/claims-data-details.md

 AB2D provides claims based on the current information available.
 A claim may later be canceled at any time.

-A claim is canceled when all versions (Claim IDs) in the Claim Group are marked as canceled.
+A claim is canceled when all versions (Claim IDs) in the claim group are marked as canceled.

 To detect updated claims the following fields on each claim must be tracked: